tiagoluis12/country-info-backend/README.md

    cd country-information-app/server

 3. npm install to install all required dependencies.

    "axios"
    "cors"
    "express"
    "express-validator"
    "nodemon"
    "winston"

-4. npm start or npm run dev (The server will start, and the API will be accessible at http://localhost:3001)
+4. npm start or npm run dev

+The server will start, and the API will be accessible at http://localhost:3001

-## Running Tests
+## Hosting

-Run the tests you have to use the following command: node --experimental-vm-modules node_modules/jest/bin/jest.js

-Jest will execute the tests and report the results in your terminal.
+The backend is hosted on Render and can be accessed at https://country-info-back.onrender.com/api/countries/ireland

+To get another country's information, change the country name at the end of the URL.

 ## API Documentation

 Get Country Information

 Endpoint: /api/countries/:countryName

 Method: GET

 Parameters: countryName (path): The name of the country you want to fetch information for.

 Response: If the country is found, it returns a JSON response with country information.

 If the country is not found, it returns a 404 response with an error message.

 Example

 Request: http://localhost:3001/api/countries/Ireland

 Response (Success):

 {
 "name": "Ireland",
 "capital": "Dublin",